 This means, that if we are trying to solve symptoms, we will sub-optimise our organisation, and no one wants that to happen, that is simply common sense.
 To solve root causes instead of symptoms will look transcendental, since trying to solve symptoms is the normal approach if we look at current methods and frameworks offered to today’s organisations.
 These methods and frameworks never ask why on the problems within an organisation.
 The tricky part here is to know what is clearly a root cause, because they are the only ones that we can solve when dealing with complex adaptive systems.
-And by the way, we of course need to have the right granularity, so we do not dig too deep into complexity theory or human science, rather only to the level of our limitations as specie that have co-evolved with the environment for millions of years.
-Many new things that we need to find out.
-Let us start directly and find all this out!
+And by the way, we of course need to have the right granularity.
+We do not want to dig too deep into complexity theory, human science, logic, etc., rather only to the level of our limitations as specie that have co-evolved with the environment for millions of years.

 Complex Adaptive Systems, (CASs)